wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/e. [Node deployment] [ubuntu] waves package/lesson.md

 ### Node configuration file description ###

-As we previously mentioned in the [Node Structure]() chapter, every node has:
+As we previously mentioned in the [Node structure]() chapter, every node has:
 - A configuration file;
 - The blockchain copy.